 Safe Havens: Protecting and Supporting New York State’s Immigrant Students (Education Trust NY, Advocates for Children of NY, NY Immigration Coalition (NYIC), Committee for Hispanic Children & Families, 2017, 22 pp) includes recommendations for how the state, school districts, and individual schools can improve support for students.
 Additional NYIC materials for educators on mental health, activities, higher education, bullying, and more.

-Adelante is a safe space for undocumented students to explore their legal status and routes to college.
+Adelante Student Voices is a statewide safe space for undocumented teens to explore their legal status and routes to college.